Using first principles to designing and implement a API to wrap ML functionality.

 GET /users/{userId}

-). - Dashes in URIs for resources and path parameters but use underscores for query parameters (
+). - Use dashes in URIs for resources and path parameters but use underscores for query parameters (

 ). - Return appropriate HTTP and informative messages to the user.

-We're going to organize our API under the app directory because in the future we may have additional packages like tagifai
+directory because, in the future, we may have additional packages like tagifai

-so we don't want our app to be attached to any one package.
-Our API will be defined in the following scripts:
+and we don't want our app to be attached to any one package.
+Inside our app

 api.py

-: the main script that will include our API initialization and endpoints.schemas.py
+: the main script that will include our API initialization and endpoints.gunicorn.py

 : definitions for the different objects we'll use in our resource endpoints.